The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Damien Hirst's Burning Wheel (signed) from 2002, an etching, is estimated to be worth between £1,400 and £2,100.
-This artwork has been sold once at auction on 24th April 2010.
-There is currently no sales data for the past 12 months.
+The value of Damien Hirst's Burning Wheel (signed) is estimated to be worth between £1,050 and £1,550.
+This etching print, created in 2002, has an auction history of one sale on 24th April 2010.
+There have been no sales in the last 12 months or the last five years.
 The edition size of this artwork is limited to 68.

 Meaning & Analysis